Flamingo Air

 Flamingo Air is a small airline in the Bahamas.
 Its base of operations is the Grand Bahama International Airport in Freeport.
 It also has offices in Marsh Harbour Abaco Airport, in Bimini International Airport, and in the Lynden Pindling International Airport, Nassau.
 It provides scheduled service to several islands, as well as Air Charter service to the Bahamas and south Florida.

-Another airline that was based in the Bahamas with a similar name was Flamingo Airlines which operated scheduled passenger service during the early 1970s with British Aircraft Corporation BAC One-Eleven jet aircraft,Convair 340, Lockheed L-188, and Douglas DC-3 prop aircraft from its base in Nassau.
+Another airline that was based in the Bahamas with a similar name was Flamingo Airlines which operated scheduled passenger service during the early 1970s with British Aircraft Corporation BAC One-Eleven jet aircraft, Convair 340, Lockheed L-188, and Douglas DC-3 prop aircraft from its base in Nassau.

+Flamingo Air/s air operator certificate has been suspended following the July 10, 2026 incidents, and the airline is now currently undergoing investigation by the Bahamian Ministry of Transport.
+The Civil Aviation Authority of the Bahamas (CAAB) has temporarily suspended Flamingo Air’s AOC, not a complete cease of operations.